Complaints and Disciplinary Process

 Health Practitioners Disciplinary Tribunal

-The Tribunal membership is composed of the Chairperson (Barrister or Solicitor of the High Court), or a deputy Chairperson and four others, three of whom must be professional peers of the health practitioner and one must be a lay person.
+The Tribunal membership is composed of the Chairperson (Barrister or Solicitor of the High Court), or a deputy Chairperson and four others, three of whom must be professional peers of the health practitioner, and one must be a layperson.

 The source of charges is either from the Director of Proceedings (Health and Disability Commissioners Office) or a Professional Conduct Committee.